CodeUpJewell/AWS-Cloud-Security-Recoverability-in-AWS/README.md

 Project Files

-    screenshots containing all the relevant documented.
+    Screenshots.png containing all the relevant information documented.
-    estimates.txt explains loosely the RPO and RTO for our project setup.
+    Estimates.txt explains loosely the RPO and RTO for our project setup.
+    Our CloudFormation template used.